spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/key-management.md

 ---

 Several key pairs are used in Trusted Boot during installer ISO generation, upgrade image generation, as well as installation.
-Each pair of keys serves a different purpose, is used during different stages of Edge artifact building and deployment, and needs to be secured differently.
+Each key pair serves a different purpose and is used during different stages of Edge artifact building and deployment.
+Each key pair needs to be secured differently.
 This page discusses the different key pairs used by Trusted Boot and how to secure them.

 Careful key management is the foundation of all security benefits provided by Trusted Boot.
 All security provided by Trusted Boot assumes that your keys are handled and stored securely.
 Ensure that you follow our recommendations to avoid